alphagov/govuk-frontend/docs/component-api.md

 ## Defining additional HTML attributes
 When there is a need to add additional attributes to the component, we accept an ***"attributes"*** object with key : value pairs for each attribute.

+You cannot use this to set attributes that are already defined, such as class – use the classes argument instead.

 Example:
 ```